 - claim huge gain figures on omni-directional aerials

-- don't provide boringly professional data-sheets.
+- don't provide boringly professional datasheets

 If you want more range, directionality, or specificity read on.

 The Meshtastic system is designed to be simple and intuitive to use.
-However, its LoRa radios rely on point to point communications, unit to unit, aerial to aerial; quite different to the near ubiquitous radio coverage of today's cellphone & wi-fi connections.
+However, its LoRa radios rely on point-to-point communications, unit-to-unit, aerial-to-aerial; quite different to the near ubiquitous radio coverage of today's cellphone & Wifi connections.

-The Meshtastic devices (of various flavours) lend themselves to experimentation, not only because you can replace their aerials, but also because of their mesh operation.
+The Meshtastic devices (of various flavors) lend themselves to experimentation, not only because you can replace their aerials, but also because of their mesh operation.
 All nodes will, without alteration, relay communications from any other members of the mesh around obstacles and over greater distances.
 The cost of aerial investment should be weighed against investment in additional low-cost nodes.

 While the LoRa devices we are using for Meshtastic are relatively low power radios, care should be taken not to operate any radio transmission device without an aerial or with a poorly matched aerial.
 Un-transmitted radio signal reflected back to the transmitter can damage the device.